HILL-TOPCONSULTANCY/hilltop-bootcamp/README.md

 ## **5. Evaluation Criteria**
 At the end of the project, both squads will be evaluated based on:
-✅ **Functionality:** Does the application meet all requirements?
+✅ **Creativity:** How Well can you improvise and how do you navigate challenging situations ✅ **Functionality:** Does the application meet all requirements?
 ✅ **Performance:** Is the application optimized for speed and scalability?
 ✅ **Security:** Are security best practices implemented?